Abdus Salam (businessman): Career

-Ekushey Television was forced to cease all broadcasts in 29 August 2002 following a verdict from the Supreme Court that the license issued to the network was "illegal", after upholding the High Court's exact declaration and rejecting its appeal.
+Ekushey Television was forced to cease all broadcasts on 29 August 2002 following a verdict from the Supreme Court that the license issued to the network was "illegal", after upholding the High Court's exact declaration and rejecting its appeal.
 The move to shut Ekushey Television down was protested by the RSF, and many people in Bangladesh gathered outside the court in solidarity with the network.
 After Ekushey's closure, the founder of the network, A. S. Mahmud, left Bangladesh for England with his family and later died there on 22 January 2004.
-On 14 April 2005, Ekushey Television, at the time under Salam's ownership, was granted a license to resume broadcasting using its previous facilities, after applying for it three months before, but were only allowed to do so via satellite television.
-Transmission resumed on 1 December 2006 and Salam blamed the previous government for the delayed transmission and denied Gias Al Mamun owned any shares of the channel.
+On 14 April 2005, Ekushey Television, at the time under Salam's ownership, was granted a license to resume broadcasting using its previous facilities, after applying for it three months before, but was only allowed to do so via satellite television.
+Transmission resumed on 1 December 2006, and Salam blamed the previous government for the delayed transmission and denied Gias Al Mamun owned any shares of the channel.

-Ekushey Television was accused by the Bangladesh Telecommunication Regulatory Commission of broadcasting illegally without a radio equipment license in 2012 and frequency was withheld.
+He first protested the mandate of carriage of news bulletin from the state-owned Bangladesh Television, a mandate imposed on other privately owned channels in 2010.
+Ekushey Television was accused by the Bangladesh Telecommunication Regulatory Commission of broadcasting illegally without a radio equipment license in 2012, and frequency was withheld.
 These claims were denied by the network.
 Salam stated that Ekushey was being a victim of a minister's "conspiracy" in 2012.
 The National Board of Revenue filed a tax evasion case against Salam in which he secured bail in September.